REZOOM-UMD/rezoom-umd.github.io/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

 We are currently seeking students skilled in Electrical Engineering and Business.
+Please check the Opportunities page for details.

 {% include section.html %}